rdz-oss/BattyBirdNET-Pi/doc/How-to-interpret-results.md

 ## Intrepreting the classifications

 In order to get the most out of the system it helps to be aware of a few things.
+Unfortunately you cannot just assume that a detection is always due to a bat.
-In short, they include
+In short,

 * Noise can trigger the classifier: This can be reduced by not entirely avoided.
 Look at the spectrogram visualization and decide if this is a noise trigger.
 This is very likely the case during daytime, and it does happen at night.
 Expect that this happens.
 There are many sources of such noise: